 Agricultural Systems Technology (AST)

-AST 1003.
-Modern Agricultural Systems Multidisciplinary introduction to various crop and animal production systems, system interactions, problems, and solutions that lead to a sustainable agricultural productivity.
-Fall, Spring.

 AST 3503.
 Agriculture Spatial Technologies I Basic understanding and utilization of data collection and assessment using global position system receiver, direct and remote sensing, and geographic information system software related to crop production and nutrient management.
 Prerequisite, PSSC 2813.
 Fall.

 AST 3513.
 Agriculture Spatial Technologies II The course will concentrate on a study of the electromagnetic properties of earth objects, vegetation, soils, water, and the principles and operations of different sensors used to measure this energy.
 Prerequisite, AST 3503.
 Spring.